Proposal Development Timetable

 25-20 Days Before a Proposal Is Due in the Hands of a Sponsor

 - Share draft of proposal with colleagues/research committee.

-- Respond to questions by OSP staff , make changes as needed.
+- Respond to comments and questions by OSP staff , make changes as needed.

-- Proofread and prepare final copy of proposal.
+- Proofread and prepare final version of proposal.

-- PI forwards proposal, routing form, and any needed attachments to Office of Sponsored Projects for final review.
+- PI forwards complete and final proposal by 9am which includes all attachments via RAPPORT to Office of Sponsored Projects for review and approval.